rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 </details>

-In this whole Note I try to avoid error handeling as it is so easy that you just replace '_' to err then you have to add this if block :
+In this whole Note I will try to avoid error handeling as it is so easy that you just replace '_' to err then you have to add this if block :

 ```go